JKirchartz/jkirchartz.github.com/_posts/2012-12-01-why-i-stopped-designing-in-photoshop.md

 ## Mockups

-Sometimes mockups are neccessary, but I don't use them often.
+Sometimes mockups are necessary, but I don't use them often.
 It's much faster to prototype instead and it gives you a great head start to the final product.
 Clients love seeing progress, and if you let them play with the minimum viable product they feel much more involved in the process.
 This also allows them to give you feedback quicker, spot mistakes, and ask questions &mdash; all valuable time savers.